groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/stamp/pptx.en.md

 platform_tag: "nodejs-java"

 ############################# Head ############################
-head_title: "Create and Apply Stamps to PPTX Files Using JavaScript"
+head_title: "Apply stamp to PPTX files via JavaScript"
 head_description: "Leverage the power of GroupDocs.Signature and JavaScript to generate and place custom stamps on any page within your PPTX documents."

 ############################# Header ############################
-title: "Insert Customized Stamps into PPTX Files via JavaScript"
+title: "Insert customized stamps into PPTX files"
 description: "Utilize GroupDocs.Signature for Node.js via Java to generate tailored stamps and insert them at any location in your documents.
 Our platform provides extensive options to personalize stamps according to your specific business requirements."
 subtitle: "GroupDocs.Signature for Node.js via Java"